phillowAT/titan_x52/README.md

 As such, it does introduce a breaking change (i know, i violate rules of semantic versioning here to the favour of sticking to GTuner versions) from previous, as the combos on PS will change from Touchpad to e.g.: L3+R3+Digital_Pad_UP.

-This combos are future-proof, any further updates will only introduce more combo´s of that kind, but existing ones will change no more.
+This combos are future-proof, any further updates will only introduce more combo´s of that kind, but existing ones wont change anymore.

 ## Combo Landscape: